a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-siren-song-of-comments.markdown

 is one simple example)

 ### Leave 'em out

+Comments decay.
+They aren't compiled, and they'll never get executed at runtime.
+If they become out of date or incorrect, no test is going to fail and no user is going to complain.
+Programmers work around them out of fear that "somebody might need this comment or it might provide some value in the future", pushing them along far after they're useful. (if you can even argue that they were useful in the first place)

 So now that I've covered all of these examples, you don't have any excuse to write comments.
 Give these methods a try, and I promise you'll have a cleaner codebase that's easier to maintain.
 Is there a good reason